startersclan/docker-sourceservers/README.md

 #### ENTRYPOINT and CMD

-Currently, the default `ENTRYPOINT` for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the `CMD` is [`""`](build/Dockerfile#L73).
-These values make it convenient especially in development environments wherein the game's command line can simply be appended as the final argument to the `docker run` command.
+The default `ENTRYPOINT` for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the `CMD` is [`""`](build/Dockerfile#L73).
+These values make it convenient in development environments wherein the game's command line can simply be appended as the final argument to the `docker run` command.
 The default entrypoint also allows a string of runtime initialization commands to be executed at runtime, similar to what's typically achieved using entrypoint scripts such as `docker-entrypoint.sh`.

-In environments or container orchestrators where it is possible to use init containers for provisioning containers with their necessary configuration before application startup, the recommended approach would be to set the game binary as the container's `ENTRYPOINT` and its arguments as the container's `CMD`, as is documented [here](#starting).

-Each of the default values can also be overridden at runtime, a feature also well supported by container orchestration tools.
+Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools.
 Alternatively, they can be modified as part of the build steps in custom images.

+In environments supporting use of init containers for provisioning game containers with their necessary configuration before application startup, the recommended approach is to set the *game binary* as the container's `ENTRYPOINT` and its *arguments* as the container's `CMD`, as is documented [here](#starting).

 #### WORKDIR

-The default working directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's files reside.
+The default work directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's files reside.

 #### Starting